FREYR Battery (FREY) Shares Up Despite Recent Market Volatility

-FREYR Battery (NYSE: FREY)’s stock price has increased by 3.26 compared to its previous closing price of 7.06.
-Nevertheless, the company has seen a -3.19% plunge in its stock price over the last five trading sessions.
+FREYR Battery (NYSE: FREY)’s stock price has increased by 3.60 compared to its previous closing price of 7.22.
+However, the company has experienced a 2.61% gain in its stock price over the last five trading sessions.
 Barron’s reported on 11/14/22 that This EV-Battery Stock Is Bucking the SPAC Crackup

 Is It Worth Investing in FREYR Battery (NYSE: FREY) Right Now?